bcaffo/regmodsbook/manuscript/06_residuals.md

 ## Residual variation
 Residuals represent variation left unexplained by our model.
 We emphasize the difference between residuals and errors.
-The errors unobservable true errors from the known coefficients, while residuals are the observable errors from the estimated coefficients.
+The errors are unobservable true errors from the known coefficients, while residuals are the observable errors from the estimated coefficients.
 In a sense, the residuals are estimates of the errors.

 Consider again the `diamond` data set from `UsingR`.
-Recall that the data is diamond prices (Singapore dollars) and diamond weight in carats (standard measure of diamond mass, 0.2 $g$).
+Recall that the data is diamond prices (Singapore dollars) and diamond weight in carats (standard measure of diamond mass, 0.2 g).
 To get the data use `library(UsingR); data(diamond)`.
 Recall the data and our linear regression fit looked like the following: